dantrim/htt_tp_fw/tb/doc/software_block.md

 By `yield`ing back the `Timer` triggers, each output handler is halted for the specified amount of simulation time before continuing.
-It is important to realize that the `OutputDriver` objects that are calling these output handlers behind the scenes, are happening concurrently.
+It is important to realize that the `OutputDriver` objects that are calling these output handlers behind the scenes, are operating concurrently.
 As such, each handler will stop and go essentially independently of one another as the simulation of our logic progresses.